Some of Our St Helena Holiday Ideas

 - If you want to spot whale sharks, make sure you plan your trip during their nearby migration season, between January and March.

-- When in the district of St Pauls, tour Plantation House to spot the island’s most iconic resident; a 187 years old, Seychelles giant tortoise called Jonathan.
+- When in the district of St Paul's, tour Plantation House to meet the island’s most iconic resident; a 192-years-old Seychelles giant tortoise called Jonathan.

-- St Helena offers visitors the opportunity to see a variety of birds such as the endemic St Helena plover (Wirebird) and White or fairy tern.
+- St Helena offers you the opportunity to see a variety of birds such as the endemic St Helena plover (wirebird) and white or fairy tern.

 Best Time To Visit St Helena